pirateyoho/Canine-PTCL-Long-Read-Seq-Variant-Analysis/README.md

 # Canine-PTCL-Long-Read-Seq-Variant-Analysis
 ## Background
 This repository contains scripts that were used for calling large structural variants in PacBio HiFi long-read sequencing of DNA from caine periphreal T-cell lymphoma (PTLC) samples.
 This repository is intended for internal use by members of the Clinical Hematopathology Laboratory at Colorado State University and their collaborators.

-Scripts are numbered in the order they were run.
 ## References
 These scripts were adapted from the pbmm2 (https://github.com/PacificBiosciences/pbmm2) and pbsv (https://github.com/PacificBiosciences/pbsv) documentation.
 ## Raw data